Salvias: The Heart of the Low Maintenance Garden

 One female Annas Hummingbird flying hoovering drinking nectar from Salvia leucantha flowers, know as Mexican bush sage.
 Anna's is the only North American hummingbird species with a red crown.

-These versatile perennials (some are grown as annuals in colder climates), known for their resilience and variety, offer something for every gardener, from the novice to the seasoned green thumb.
+These versatile perennials (some are grown as annuals in colder climates), known for their resilience and variety, offer something for every gardener, from the beginner to the seasoned green thumb.

-Let’s dive into the world of salvias and discover how to transform your garden into a vibrant tapestry of color and life.
+Let’s dive into the world of salvias and discover how to transform your garden into a water sparing tapestry of color and life.

 The Sages of the Garden: A Symphony in Color